 • The December Dilemma Factsheet from the Tanenbaum Center for Interreligious Understanding has plenty of helpful info.
 For instance, you’ll find their full list of holidays and tips on avoiding holiday mishaps.

-Check out our blog for some more good holiday vibes:
+Check out our blog for some more good DEI vibes:

 ❤️ From our work family to yours, have a joyful holiday season ❤️